executablebooks/jupyter-cache/docs/using/cli.md

-  cache    Commands for adding to and inspecting the cache. clear    Clear the cache completely. config   Commands for configuring the cache. execute  Execute staged notebooks that are outdated. stage    Commands for staging notebooks to be executed.
+  cache    Commands for adding to and inspecting the cache. clear    Clear the cache completely. config   Commands for configuring the cache. execute  Execute notebooks that are not in the cache or outdated. stage    Commands for staging notebooks to be executed.
 ```